mariohernandez/mariohernandezio/src/blog/vitejs.md

 * Next, inside **src**, create these directories: **base**, **components**, and **utilities**.
 * Inside **components**, create these directories: **01-atoms**, **02-molecules**, **03-organisms**, **04-layouts**, and **05-pages**.
 * While we're at it, delete the **stories** directory inside **src**, since we won't be using it.
-* Also, create a new file named **.nvmrc** (notice the dot), in the root of your project.
-  * Inside `.nvmrc` add the following: `v20.13.1` (This is the node version the project uses).
-This ensures everyone working in the project uses the same NodeJS version.
-  * Run `nvm install` to begin using the new node version.

 {% raw %}